I think the best 4th of July desserts are either red, white, and blue, or all-American summer faves – and if you can have both, all the better!

 I’ve made so many unique and fun Independence Day desserts in the past, and I do try to make them as colorful as possible.

-Well, I have 30 fantastic 4th of July desserts that more than fit the bill.
+These fantastic 4th of July desserts more than fit the bill.

 From cupcakes and fruit kabobs to cookies and popsicles, there’s something for everyone here.

-The key to getting these to look right is to leave some of the strawberry showing at the top and only dip the very end in the blue sugar.
+The key to getting these to look right is to leave some of the strawberries showing at the top and only dip the very end in the blue sugar.

 If you can’t find blue sugar, try using blue chocolate melts or coloring some white chocolate.